 - A. The following shall not be the sole reason for treatment ineligibility:

 - 1. Relapse;

 - Leaving previous treatment against advice;

 - Pregnancy;

 - 4. Intravenous drug use; or,

-- 5. Involuntary commitment.
+- Involuntary commitment.

 - B. Restrictions, priorities, or special admission criteria shall be applied equally to all prospective persons seeking services.

-21.210.42 Level of Care Screening [Eff.
-11/1/13]
+21.210.42 Screening [Eff.
+5/1/16]

-- A. Agencies shall screen all female individuals of child bearing age seeking or being referred to substance use disorder treatment for pregnancy. - B. At admission individuals shall be screened for past and present risk factors associated with substance use disorders that contribute to: - Becoming pregnant; - 2.
-Acquiring and transmitting HIV/AIDS, TB, Hepatitis A, B, C, and other infectious diseases; and, - 3.
-If clinically indicated by the presence of continuing risk factors, screening shall be conducted at a minimum on a quarterly basis. - C. Individuals shall be apprised of risk factors associated with acquiring and transmitting HIV/AIDS, TB, hepatitis A, B, C, and other infectious diseases.
+- A. Agencies shall screen all female individuals of child bearing age seeking or being referred to substance use disorder treatment for pregnancy. - B. At admission individuals shall be screened for past and present risk factors associated with substance use disorders that are associated with: - Pregnancy complications, including risks to the health of the pregnant woman and fetus; - Acquiring and transmitting Human Immunodeficiency Virus/Acquired Immune Deficiency Syndrome (HIV/AIDS), Tuberculosis (TB), Hepatitis A, B, or C, and other infectious diseases; and, - 3.
+If clinically indicated by the presence of continuing risk factors, screening shall be conducted at a minimum on a quarterly basis. - C. Individuals shall be apprised of risk factors associated with acquiring and transmitting HIV/AIDS, TB, Hepatitis A, B, C, and other infectious diseases.
 Appropriate testing and pre and post-test counseling shall be offered on-site or through referral. - D. Criminal justice system referrals for substance use related offenses, such as DUI/DWAI, BUI, FUI, and/or controlled substance violations, may be exempt from further substance use disorder screening if previously assessed, or evaluated.
-Supporting documentation from the referring agency shall be present in the individual record. - E. Adults shall be screened for past and present criminal charges in any state.
+Supporting documentation from the referring agency shall be present in the individual record.

+E. Adults shall be screened for past and present criminal charges in any state.
 Persons with out-of-state charges must be registered by the licensed agency with the interstate compact office in accordance with Title 17, Article 27.1, Section 101, et seq., C.R.S.